Get the ArenaCoach Desktop App

 Stat Priority

-Stat priority: Versatility > Mastery > Haste > Critical Strike.
-These weights come from analyzing the secondary stats on gear worn by top-rated players in Solo Shuffle.
+The current stat priority: Versatility > Mastery > Haste > Critical Strike.
+All values come from live gear data in Solo Shuffle.

 1 Versatility